 Now, which Spanish reader should you get?
 Recommendations below!

-8. “A Second Spanish Reader: A Dual-Language Book”
+12. Best for advanced readers: “A Second Spanish Reader: A Dual-language Book”

-The last book presented in this selection is what’s called a dual-language book.
+This is a dual-language book.
 What’s that, you ask?
 It means that, in this book, there’s one page written in Spanish and one page written in English.
 The English page is a direct translation of the previous page written in Spanish.

 This is pretty effective for learning since you’ll never get stuck because of a word or sentence you don’t know.
 This particular book features plays, lyrics, narrative verses and prose text coming from 50 excerpts of classic and modern Spanish literature.